RoboCup-SPL/GameController3/README.md

 This will start a timer on the respective player's button which starts flashing once there are only 10 seconds remaining.
 Players are not unpenalized automatically.
 Instead they must be unpenalized by clicking their button once their penalty time is over and they have been placed correctly by the assistant referees.
+If a player has been penalized by mistake, and some actions have followed so that in cannot be simply [undone](#undo), penalties can be removed early by pressing the *Shift* key while clicking the player.
+This will, however, not remove any effects on the team's penalty counter and the penalty times of other players that have been penalized later.

 Some penalties are special:
 - The Pick-Up penalty can replace any existing penalty, although the timer is inherited from the original penalty.